How To Shift To A Digital-First Marketing Strategy

 Thinking Consumer First, Not Medium First

-The digital world has resulted in consumers having overwhelming choice of content, and a great fragmentation of media and devices with which to engage that content.
+The digital world has resulted in consumers having an overwhelming choice of content, and a considerable fragmentation of media and devices with which to engage that content.
 The old way of thinking meant that you figured out how to make the best 30-second television or radio spot possible.
-While branding, slogans, jingles and other markers helped keep things tied together, the company could afford to separate out its marketing experts for different channels and tactics.
+While branding, slogans, jingles, and other markers helped keep things tied together, the company could afford to separate its marketing experts for different channels and tactics.

 Today, marketers must think in an omnichannel mindset.
 Many companies are getting there: 64% of companies say that providing a consistent experience across every channel has become a priority.
 Companies who succeed at marketing across channels must think about how their content will resonate with audiences regardless of where the audience finds the content.
 It starts with the consumer, and that consumer is now a digital being.
 That’s digital-first marketing.

 Example: Starbucks began as a single coffee shop in Seattle, WA before taking its local-shop feel global into a behemoth.
 While many fast food service companies are still trying to figure out how to seamlessly fit into their consumers’ lives, Starbucks was ahead of the game in offering mobile ordering for seamless pickup.
-In addition, its rewards program and payment management was brought to the smartphone too.
+Also, its rewards program and payment management were brought to the smartphone too.